amirg00/Pokemon-Game/README.md

 we chose to represent the graph using Java Swing with a panel that allows uploading a graph using a JSON file.

-Saving a graph to a JSON file, adding and deleting a vertex, adding and deleting an Edge,

-Access to see the whole process of the algorithms in real time (Shorted path, isConnected, Travelling Salesman Problem (TSP), Center).

-In addition, we added a help button that links directly to Git.
+In addition, we added a STOP button that gracefully stop the game at any time point.

 ----------------